leafsphp/docs/src/docs/auth/login.md

 auth()->config('session', true);
 ```

-With the addition of session auth, `login()` will automatically start a session, but will leave redirects and every other thing to you:
+With the addition of session auth, `login()` will automatically start a session, but will behave in the same way, which means redirects and any other functionality you need will be left up to you to handle:

 ```php
 auth()->config('session', true);